 Iris pseudacorus is part of the Iridaceae family of plants.
 This plant is native to Europe, Western Asia, and Northwest Africa.
 Iris pseudacorus is also called Yellow Flag, Water Flag, Yellow Iris, Daggers, Flagon, Jacob’s Sword, Water Skeg, Yellow Fleur-de-lis.
 It is a herbaceous perennial plant.
 It prefers wet conditions.
 In nature, it is usually found in wetlands.

-Iris pseudacorus propagates through rhizomes as well as seed and establishes itself.
-It flowers in the summer, flowers are yellow with 3 large fall petals and 3 erect ones.
-Its Latin name pseudacorus means false Acorus which is another plant, leaves are very similar however not related at all.
+Iris pseudacorus propagates through rhizomes as well as seeds to establish itself.
+It flowers in the summer.
+Flowers are yellow.
+They have 3 large fall petals and 3 erect ones.
+Its Latin name “pseudacorus” means “false Acorus” which refers to another plant.
+Iris pseudacorus leaves are very similar however not related at all.
 Yellow Flag Iris grows to about 1.5m or 5ft.
 After flowering, it produces pods containing brown seeds.
 The flower is attractive to bees.

 Iris pseudacorus plant is used for water treatment as it absorbs heavy metals.